 We have experienced considerable revenue growth since the commercial launch of t:slim in the third quarter of 2012, while incurring operating losses since our inception.
-Our operating results may fluctuate on a quarterly or annual basis in the future and our growth or operating results may not be consistent with predictions made by securities analysts.
+Our operating results may fluctuate on a quarterly or annual basis in the future, in particular during the initial stages of commercialization of new products, including t:flex, and our growth or operating results may not be consistent with predictions made by securities analysts.
 We may not be able to achieve profitability in the future.
 For additional information about the risks and uncertainties associated with our business, see the section entitled "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q.